mysql/mysql-shell-plugins/mrs_plugin/docs/sections/sql/ConfigureAndCreate.md

 The structure of the served JSON documents is defined using an [extended GraphQL syntax](#defining-the-graphql-definition-for-a-rest-view).
 This allows to define even complex REST data mapping views in a simple and human readable way.
 Please see the corresponding [GraphQL section](#defining-the-graphql-definition-for-a-rest-view) about how to design the GraphQL definition for a REST data mapping view.

-Please see the MRS Developer's Guide to learn more about [JSON data mapping views](index.html#json-data-mapping-views).
+Please see the MRS Reference Manual to learn more about [JSON data mapping views](index.html#json-data-mapping-views).

 **_SYNTAX_**